-- Up to the first twelve months, on a rolling basis, a maximum of 85 percent of the forecasted consumption may be hedged.
-In addition, hedges will not exceed the forecasted monthly consumption level for any specific month. - Between the thirteenth and twenty-fourth months, on a rolling basis, the volume of fuel hedged will not exceed 80 percent through March 31, 2016, and 70 percent effective April 1, 2016. - Individual hedging transactions in excess of 20 percent of total projected fuel consumption will not be permitted unless otherwise approved by the Fuel Hedging Oversight Committee.
+- Up to the first twelve months, on a rolling basis, a maximum of 95 percent of the forecasted consumption may be hedged.
+In addition, hedges will not exceed the forecasted monthly consumption level for any specific month. - Between the thirteenth and twenty-fourth months, on a rolling basis, the volume of fuel hedged will not exceed 80 percent. - In times of extraordinary circumstances, the Oversight Committee may decide to hedge fuel in the twenty-fifth month and beyond, at a maximum ratio to be determined at that time by the committee. - The Oversight Committee may set lower limits, including in consideration of potential service reductions.